slunsford/tidytuesday2025/pages/index.md

 Here's my foray into [TidyTuesday](https://tidytues.day/).
 I don't know how frequently I'm going to be able to do this, but as I do, pages will be added to the sidebar on the left.

-I'm using [Evidence](https://www.evidence.dev/), a static site generator that runs [DuckDB](https://duckdb.org/) under the hood to let you build a site with Markdown and SQL.
-DuckDB has become one of my favorite things, so I know most participants are using languages like R or Python, but of course I'm going to tackle these with good old SQL and DuckDB.
+I'm using [Evidence](https://www.evidence.dev/), a static site generator that runs [DuckDB](https://duckdb.org/) under the hood to let you build a data-oriented site with Markdown and SQL.
+DuckDB has become [one of my favorite things](https://seanlunsford.com/2024/bringing-sql-to-a-python-fight/), so while I know most participants are using languages like R or Python, of course I'm going to tackle these with good old SQL and DuckDB.

 <Details title='Peeking under the hood'>
 You can show/hide the SQL queries behind this data from the <code>•••</code> menu in the upper right.